 Promoting your webinar through email, advertising your demo via paid search, and generating ebook downloads from social media all require a unique post-click landing page because they are separate target audiences.
-And knowing that every promotion deserves its own page (and a personalized post-click experience), scaling your production is a big issue.
+And knowing that every promotion deserves its own page (and a personalized post-click landing page), scaling your production is a big issue.

 Pre-built templates can save time instead of building each page from scratch.
 But templates are only a starting point and you likely want to customize your pages down to the last pixel.
 Or, you could create each page from a blank canvas.
 Neither method is scalable and, frankly, enterprise teams deserve better.

 3. Creating AMP-compliant pages

 It is no secret that searches on mobile devices have overtaken desktop and users require a fast, enjoyable experience.
 And as more consumers and B2B buyers spend more time on mobile, marketers and advertisers are forced to adapt with mobile-optimized campaigns.
 So page bounce is a big deal to keep in mind when you consider these numbers:

 - 77% of mobile sites take over 10 seconds to load.